Welcome to the

 The South Umpqua winter steelhead program also provides a lot of public outreach.
 Volunteers from ODFW’s STEP program are an integral part of operating the acclimation sites and assisting with the broodstock collection.
 The ODFW has two acclimation sites on Canyon Creek, one operated by STEP volunteers and the other by the Cow Creek Band of the Umpqua Tribe of Indians.
 The ODFW also runs one acclimation site in cooperation with Eastwood Elementary School.
 This provides steelhead that tend to linger in the Canyonville and Roseburg areas.
 The STEP program and volunteers provide a variety of tours and field events at the acclimation sites so visitors can learn about fish life-cycles, the needs of fish, and fish management techniques.

-With the release of nearly 94,000 smolts in 2011 and 109,000 in 2012, we are expecting a good hatchery return this year.
+With the release of nearly 94,000 smolts in 2011,109,000 in 2012, and about 75,000 in 2013 we are expecting a good hatchery return this year.
 Most of the fish that return come back in 2 years; therefore, fishing for hatchery fish is predicted to be good.
 Again, although these hatchery fish will be available in the Mainstem and North Umpqua, they will compose a small percentage of the steelhead in those basins.

 The South Umpqua River provides the best opportunity to catch and keep adipose fin-clipped steelhead.